How does the Richter Healthcare Consultants team differ from other consultants?

 Maureen Hedrick, Director of Consulting Services

-Reba Allison-Mahanera is the Director of Human Resources for Richter Healthcare Consultants.
+Reba Allison, BCP, is the Director of Human Resources for Richter Healthcare Consultants.
 She brings over twenty years of leadership experience in Human Resources and Operations for LTPAC and home health care providers.
-Ms. Allison-Mahanera is responsible for recruitment, engagement and leadership development for all divisions and departments of Richter Healthcare Consultants.
+Ms. Allison is responsible for recruitment, employee engagement and leadership development for all divisions and departments of Richter Healthcare Consultants.

 Elizabeth Lane, CPA, is the Manager of Accounting Services at Richter Healthcare Consultants.
 Liz began her career at Richter as an accounting intern and then moved on to Staff Accountant after graduating from Miami University in 2013.
 She transitioned to Senior Accountant in 2014 and has held her current position since 2018.
 Liz has a SAS Data Mining Certificate and became a Certified Public Accountant in 2016.